bitbybyte/fantiadl/README.md

 Only the `_session_id` cookie is required.

 ## Download
-Check the [releases page](https://github.com/bitbybyte/fantiadl/releases/latest) for the latest binaries.
+`pip install fantiadl`

+Binaries are also provided for [new releases](https://github.com/bitbybyte/fantiadl/releases/latest).

 ## Build Requirements
- - Python 3.x
+ - Python >=3.7
  - requests
  - beautifulsoup4